 When Bouman joined Caltech in 2019, the institute's announcement tied her arrival directly to the Event Horizon Telescope collaboration and the first black hole image.
 But the same announcement also emphasized the wider range of her work: algorithms that let researchers "see around corners," infer material properties through imaging, and extract hidden information from noisy measurements.

 That wider frame is important because it counters the false "lone genius" version of the black hole story without diminishing Bouman's contribution.
-The real achievement of the Event Horizon Telescope was collective and technical.
+The Event Horizon Telescope achievement was collective and technical.
 Bouman helped build and validate methods that made the result trustworthy.
 That is how serious science usually works.

-In other words, the viral moment was real.
-It just was not the whole story.
+In other words, the viral moment happened, but it was not the whole story.

 Her career after 2019 shows that the breakthrough was a beginning, not a peak